aosp-mirror/platform_system_core/init/README.md

 > Time after boot in ns (via the CLOCK\_BOOTTIME clock) at which the first stage of init started.

+`ro.boottime.init.first_stage`
+> How long in ns it took to run first stage.

 `ro.boottime.init.selinux`
-> How long it took the first stage to initialize SELinux.
+> How long in ns it took to run SELinux stage.

 `ro.boottime.init.cold_boot_wait`
 > How long init waited for ueventd's coldboot phase to end.